 Finally, watch out for aches and pains

 If you find you are getting aches and pains during training which tends to go away after this could be a sign of over training.
-Its important to start listening to your body and if sport is a big part of your life and you want to keep playing, even want to compete for your country then start to look at training effectively!
+It’s important to start listening to your body.
+If sport is a big part of your life and you want to keep playing, even want to compete for your country then start to look at training effectively!

 Sometimes we need some help so get in touch sooner than later!